Suomynon/DandDnotes/Hunters of the Bay/Jaap's Campaign/Gods/Libera.md

 ---

 ## Description
-Goddess of Love, Beauty, Sex etc...
+Goddess of Love, Beauty, Sex, Friendship, Loyalty

 Mandy has a Libera necklace we found at Dylan's Dungeon

 ## Notes